Everything Why: “How Digital Paths Shape Racial Perceptions”

 Bearing Witness and Taking Action

-I had the opportunity to bear witness to the powerful call to action from Dr. Stephany Rose Spaulding and respond as a white person on Colorado Public Radio: “Professor Stephany Rose Spaulding Says that the Capital Violence is What Happens When the Chickens Come Home to Roost.”
+Christine had the opportunity to bear witness to the powerful call to action from Dr. Stephany Rose Spaulding and respond as a white person on Colorado Public Radio.
+Read here: “Professor Stephany Rose Spaulding Says that the Capital Violence is What Happens When the Chickens Come Home to Roost.”

 Eyes On Whiteness Podcast

-I had the powerful experience of reflecting on the work we need to do with Maureen Benson and Shelly Tochluk on the Eyes on Whiteness Podcast.
+Christine had the deep experience of reflecting on the work we need to do with Maureen Benson and Shelly Tochluk on the Eyes on Whiteness Podcast.

 Christine and Shelly share their research and analysis of the ways we must be aware of and counter the rise of White Nationalism going into 2021.
 The deep overlap of groups with varying identities finding common ground across anti-government, pro-police, free-speech, anti-immigrant, and “rigged election” ideologies is terrifying and all rooted in Anti-Blackness.
 This rise of power of these groups is linked through the deep use of technology, propaganda, and organizing in partnership with GOP, Qanon, conservative media, and militias (not entirely excluding law enforcement) across the country.